signalfx/signalfx-agent/deployments/docker/README.md

 [docker-container-stats](../../docs/monitors/docker-container-stats.md) monitor.

-It is necessary to mount in the host root filesystem at `/hostfs` in order to get disk usage metrics for the host filesystems using the [collectd/df monitor](../../docs/monitors/collectd-df.md).
+It is necessary to mount in the host root filesystem at `/hostfs` in order to get disk usage metrics for the host filesystems using the [filesystems monitor](../../docs/monitors/filesystems.md).
 You will need to set the `hostFSPath: /hostfs` config option on that monitor to make it use this non-default path.